ampproject/amp.dev/content/docs/fundamentals/add_advanced/adding_components.md

 {{ image('/static/img/docs/tutorials/tut-advanced-ad-geo.png', 375, 345, align='center half', caption='Test ads') }}

 Note: You might notice that inside these amp-ad tags are additional `div` tags with an attribute named `fallback` on them.
 Can you guess what the `fallback` attribute denotes?
 It informs AMP’s loading system to only show the contents of that element when the parent element fails to load successfully.
-Learn more in [Placeholders & fallbacks](/docs/fundamentals/responsive/placeholders.html).
+Learn more in [Placeholders & fallbacks]({{g.doc('/content/docs/fundamentals/responsive/placeholders.md', locale=doc.locale).url.path}}).

 Read on: To see the latest supported ad networks, read the reference documentation for the [amp-ad](/docs/reference/components/amp-ad.html#supported-ad-networks) component.